pesterhazy/cljs-spa-example/README.md

 ## Additional features

-- The Home screen uses the excellent [react-select](https://github.com/JedWatson/react-select) component to demonstrate how to use Reagent components sourced from NPM.
+- The Home page uses the excellent [react-select](https://github.com/JedWatson/react-select) component to demonstrate how to use React components sourced from NPM.
 See [code](src/cljs_spa/page/home.cljs).

 ## Links